 MeUndies is that underwear company whose ads are everywhere these days, including on Instagram, of course.
 The company claims to make "the world's most comfortable underwear" and has a decidedly quirky aesthetic and tone.

-This particular MeUndies ad makes use of the carousel functionality (now available to all Instagram users, but previously available only as a feature of advertising) to allow users to scroll through five different products.
+What makes it great: This particular MeUndies ad makes use of the carousel functionality (now available to all Instagram users, but previously available only as a feature of advertising) to allow users to scroll through five different products.
 This gives users the ability to explore the products in more depth without having to leave the platform.
 Imagery is clean and, as this was part of a holiday promotion, clearly demonstrates how giftable the products are.

 3 - Dove

 Dove has made a splash with their ad campaigns before and they've become known for marketing that questions assumptions about beauty.
 This little ad is a bit less serious, but it still promotes a new product in an engaging way.
 The short video heroes a new body wash by showing the image filling with up with shower foam.